School of Architecture

 ARC 308 History of Architectural Theory (also ART 328) Fall HA

 Architectural theory, criticism, and historiography from the Renaissance to the present, emphasizing the transformations of the classical Vitruvian tradition and theories of modern architecture from the end of the 17th century to the 1930s.
 Architectural thought in its institutional and cultural context and as it relates to design method and practice.
 Two lectures, one preceptorial.
-L. Allais
+Staff

 ARC 311 Building Science and Technology: Building Systems Fall